Council

 Diane Heller

-Diane Heller lives in Chicago, where she is involved in many foundations and beautification efforts in the city.
+Diane Heller lives in Chicago, where she is involved in the beautification efforts of the City as well as many foundations including Yale Cancer Center, under the direction of Dr. Roy Herbst, and the Global Health Initiative Fund of Northwestern Memorial Hospital.
 Mrs. Heller and her late husband David, who died in 2012, generously supported the building of the new Modern Wing of the Art Institute of Chicago.
 The Diane and David B. Heller Charitable Foundation is a major supporter and early co-sponsor of the Focused Ultrasound Foundation.
 Mrs. Heller attended the Art Institute of Chicago, majoring in art history.

 Robert J. Hugin